 - In real life, human beings have a natural instinct to run directly away from a threat during times of panic.
 Panicked crowds behave the same way, a fact that has been exploited for centuries by conquering hordes.

-- No one is "Faster than a speeding bullet", but evidently people run from shooters as if they have a chance at it.
-It's better to run in a zig-zag (going to left and right as you run forward) thus presenting the shooter with a moving target, not just a shrinking, but stable and thus easier-to-hit one.
+- A specific example is running away from shooters, despite the speed of a bullet.
+In the off-chance you are being shot at, it's better to run in a zig-zag (going to left and right as you run forward) thus presenting the shooter with a moving target, not just a shrinking, but stable and thus easier-to-hit one.

-- A variation for real life, if you're ever caught in an emergency scenario wherein your car is in the path of an oncoming train, the safest direction to run isn't away or to the side, but rather, toward the direction the train is coming from after moving to the side, to minimize the chance of getting hit by the doomed car's shrapnel.
+- If you're ever caught in an emergency scenario wherein your car is in the path of an oncoming train, the safest direction to run isn't away or to the side, but rather, toward the direction the train is coming from after moving to the side, to minimize the chance of getting hit by the doomed car's shrapnel.
 Also, don't go running back to the car for your boyfriend's class ring.

-- If your car ever stalls on train tracks, movie style, the starter engine can sometimes be used to move your car off the tracks.
+- Alternatively, if your car stalls on the tracks, the starter engine can sometimes be used to move your car off the tracks.
 Just put your manual transmission in first gear and release the clutch, or put your automatic in forced gear one, then turn the key as though you were starting the car.
 Unfortunately, almost all cars on the road today have a built-in safety feature that prevents the starter from engaging if the transmission isn't in Park or Neutral, or the clutch isn't depressed.
+Or, if you have half a minute or so, put it in neutral and push.

 - Most people don't realize that rip tides are usually very narrow.
 Hundreds of people die every year because they didn't realize that they could swim 30 feet to the side to escape the current that's dragging them out to sea.